jdeboer/ganalytics/vignettes/README.md

 myData <- GetGaData(myQuery)
 head(myData)

-# Notice that Google Analytics' Core Reporting API doesn't recognise 'numerical' dimensions as
+# Notice that the Google Analytics Core Reporting API doesn't recognise 'numerical' dimensions as
 # ordered factors when sorting.
-We can use R to sort instead, using a plyr::arrange function.
+We can use R to sort instead, such as using dplyr.
-library(plyr)
+library(dplyr)
-myData <- arrange(myData, desc(sessionCount), daysSinceLastSession)
+myData <- myData %>% arrange(desc(sessionCount), daysSinceLastSession)
 head(myData)
 tail(myData)
 # End